rheijden1970/Youtube-dl/README.md

 # Youtube-dl
-Bash aliases for Youtube-dl /s
+Bash aliases for Youtube-dl on linux

-This are bash aliases for youtube-dl
+Doskey macros for Youtube-dl on Windows